UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

 #### Template tags

-A HTML template or a HTML page block can also adopt some of the template tags that come with uniCMS and Django.
-UniCMS template context takes at least the following objects:
+The HTML template and/or an HTML page block can also adopt some of the template tags that shipped with uniCMS and Django.UniCMS template context by default comes with the following two objects:

 ````
     'webpath': Context object (cms.contexts.models.WebPath)
     'page': Page object (cms.pages.models.Page)
 ````

-Standing on the informations taken from these objects uniCMS also adopts some other custom templatetags, as follow.
-These templatetags will also work in Page Blocks that would take, optionally, a html template as argument.
+Based on informations taken from these objects as input uniCMS adopts some additionale custom templatetags as outlined below.
+These templatetags will also work in Page Blocks that would take, optionally, the HTML template as parameter.

 ###### cms_templates
 supported_languages: get settings.LANGUAGES_CODE to templates